Dyl-DJM/The-Light-Corridor-game/README.md

 ## Optimizations

-Creating a new version with more intricate shapes, improved 3D scene lighting, and enhanced textures could be an interesting direction to take this project in.
+Creating a new version with more intricate shapes and enhanced textures could be an interesting direction to take this project in.